igr/color-code/doc/iscan.md

 ## ISCAN is partial

-You don't need to perform the ISCAN of the whole code.
+You do not need to perform the ISCAN of the whole code.
 It is enough to scan only relevant parts; feel free to ignore the rest.